flutter/website/src/add-to-app/android/project-setup.md

 {{site.alert.end}}

 {{site.alert.note}}
-  To avoid Dex merging issues, `flutter.androidPackage` should not be identical to your host app's package name
+  To avoid Dex merging issues, `flutter.androidPackage` should not be identical to your host app's package name.
 {{site.alert.end}}

 #### Java 11 requirement